 Also Read: How to Become Lean Six Sigma Certified?

 Lean Six Sigma Training Can Advance Your Career

 To start your journey toward Lean Six Sigma certification, choose a training course that offers flexibility, professional instructors, and industry projects to hone your skills.
-The University of Massachusetts Amherst Lean Six Sigma Certification offers comprehensive coursework with a self-paced, online program designed for graduates in any discipline and working professionals alike.
+The Post Graduate Program in Lean Six Sigma, delivered by Simplilearn in collaboration with UMass Amherst, offers comprehensive coursework with a self-paced, online program designed for graduates in any discipline and working professionals.
 Applicants are not required to have prior project management experience to enroll.

 This Post Graduate Program in Lean Six Sigma is an IASSC-accredited course that covers Agile Management, Digital Transformation, Lean Management, Lean Six Sigma Black Belt, Lean Six Sigma Green Belt, Minitab, and Quality Management.

-Earning professional certification from the Post Graduate Program in Lean Six Sigma is an intelligent first step in launching a career as a Lean Six Sigma expert.
+Earning professional certification from the Post Graduate Program in Lean Six Sigma is an intelligent first step in launching a Lean Six Sigma expert career.
 Call or write today for more information on how easy it is to get started.